-ChatGPT, Bing, Notion AI).
+- Students must follow principles of academic integrity (e.g., honesty, respect, fairness, and responsibility) in their use of material obtained through AI text-generating tools (e.g., ChatGPT, Bing, Notion AI).
 If an instructor prohibits the use of AI tools in a course, students may face an allegation of academic misconduct if using them to do assignments.
 If AI tools are permitted, students must cite them.
-According to the MLA (https://style.mla.org/citing-generative-ai/), "you should

-- cite a generative AI tool whenever you paraphrase, quote, or incorporate into your own work any content (whether text, image, data, or other) that was created by it - acknowledge all functional uses of the tool (like editing your prose or translating words) in a note, your text, or another suitable location - o take care to vet the secondary sources it cites"

-If students aren't sure whether or not they can use AI tools, they should ask their professors.
+According to the MLA (https://style.mla.org/citing-generative-ai/), "you should - o cite a generative AI tool whenever you paraphrase, quote, or incorporate into your own work any content (whether text, image, data, or other) that was created by it - o acknowledge all functional uses of the tool (like editing your prose or translating words) in a note, your text, or another suitable location - o take care to vet the secondary sources it cites" - If students aren't sure whether or not they can use Al tools, they should ask their professors. - Respectful Learning Environment.
+Students are expected to conduct themselves in a respectful manner on campus and in the learning environment irrespective of platform being used.